-Building Sustainability through Collaboration: The Trillium Inter-institutional Workshop on Teaching Sustainability
+Building Sustainability Through Collaboration: The Trillium Inter-institutional Workshop on Teaching Sustainability

 It is at Duke’s Nicholas School of the Environment that the Trillium Workshop was initially conceived and created in 2010.
 It aimed at connecting campus leaders and providing them with resources for increasing sustainability leadership in higher education.
 The Workshop builds on a long history of environmental education and sustainability leadership at Duke and on the collaborative environment within the North Carolina Research Triangle between local universities –private and public- and the University of North Carolina system as a whole.
 The original impetus for the workshop was provided by similar programs at other institutions―for example the Northern Arizona University’s Ponderosa Project (Rowland and Chase 2004) and the Piedmont Project at Emory (Barlett and Rappaport 2009).

-Inspired by the three-leaved plant, the Trillium conference uses a tripartite approach to sustainability that includes social, economic, and environmental elements.
 The workshop is a model for innovative work that promotes sustainability across many institutions.
 Each year, the Trillium Workshop relies on participatory and experiential learning strategies to promote the concepts and values of the organization while building a community of sustainability fellows who can promote tools and approaches within their own organizational network.
 Over time, a wide network has developed in the region that reaches beyond traditional academia.
 This piece spotlights the characteristics of the Trillium Workshop that may be of interest to other teaching institutions.
 The multidimensional definition of sustainability presents the pathways and possibilities of improved practices as it addresses economic, social, and environmental needs in our institutions and communities.

 The tenth annual Trillium Workshop was hosted in May 2019 at North Carolina Central University (NCCU) ―a Historically Black University located in Durham, North Carolina (USA), and a category also known as a Minority Serving Institution (MSI).
 The 2019 workshop theme explored the role of justice in reaching sustainability goals.
 During the Workshop, we investigated the tripartite definition of sustainability in relation to justice and described a multidisciplinary and hands-on approach to advance the teaching of sustainability.
 Some of the workshop activities are described here and situated in the context of the network.
 We conclude with some lessons that may be applied to advance sustainability in other places and institutions, particularly those with a teaching focus.